jaykape/operation-experiment/virtual-machine.md

 The fisrt step is download the iso file from the official site.
 The general setting that I usually use is 2 core CPU, 4GB RAM, 20GB disk.

 ### Networking
 I prefer to use bridge mode for networking, it will make my VM a part of LAN that my laptop is connected.
-My VM will able to get access to the internet while get IP from DHCP so I can SSH instead of using VMware interface.
+My VM will able to get access to the internet while get IP from DHCP so I can ssh instead of using VMware interface.

 **During boot up, when it ask for network interface, choose `edit IPv4` > `IPv4 Method` > `Automatic (DHCP)`